1983 Developing World Fund

 - List all previous international experiences with duration, location and purpose of your travel.

 - Letter of recommendation: one letter of recommendation from a faculty member who is affiliated with your study abroad program and is familiar with your proposal.
-Letters can be sent by e-mail directly to the administrative coordinator in the Office for International Study.
+Letters can be sent by e-mail directly to the program coordinator in the Office for International Study.

 - Letter of invitation from your internship sponsor, in English, specifying the dates and duration for your internship/volunteer position, describing your duties and daily schedule and any remuneration.